Stock of the Day

 Investors should be bearish about investing in Monster Beverage Co. for these reasons:

-• Despite recent upgrades, some analysts have issued sell ratings, indicating that there are concerns about the stock's future performance.
+• Some analysts have issued sell ratings, suggesting that not all market experts are optimistic about the stock's future.

 Investors Are Energized, Not Scared Off, By Monster's Fast Growth